-Individuals with HIV and HBV who initiate ART at very low CD4+ cell counts, are more likely to have seroclearance due to an immuno-inflammatory reaction with accelerated CD4+ cell increases38.
+Individuals with HIV-HBV who initiate ART at very low CD4+ cell counts, are more likely to have seroclearance due to an immuno-inflammatory reaction with accelerated CD4+ cell increases38.
 The higher percentages with seroclearance before 2010 could be due, in part, to the higher percentage of individuals with HIV and HBV initiating ART with severe immunosuppression during this period.
 It could also be due to the decrease in the number of individuals with recent HBV infection, who were more likely to clear their HBsAg, as TDF-containing ART became more widespread32.
-Furthermore, the number of HBeAg tests peaked in 2004 at 116, before slowly declining to 26 tests in 2022.
-The number of HBsAg tests in 2022.
+Furthermore, the number of HBeAg tests peaked in 2004 at 116, before slowly declining to 23 tests in 2023.
+The number of HBsAg tests peaked in 2008 at 231, before decreasing less dramatically to reach 117 tests in 2023.
 The lower percentage with seroclearance after 2010 might also be due to the lower testing rates in individuals with HIV and HBV.

-Figure 4.15: (A) Percentage of hepatitis B "e" positive (HBeAg) individuals with HIV and HBV having HBeAg seroclearance, and (B) percentage of all individuals with HIV and HBV having hepatitis B surface antigen seroclearance.
+Figure 6.15: (A) Percentage of hepatitis B "e" positive (HBeAg) individuals with HIV and HBV having HBeAgseroclearance, and (B) percentage of all individuals with HIV and HBV having hepatitis B surface antigenseroclearance.
 Both are shown by calendar year.